Amit0617/ethRPCtoREST/README.md

 `openapi.yaml` consists of OPEN API specification for the REST API.
 It can also be found at https://app.swaggerhub.com/apis-docs/AMITMISHRA0617/EthereumAPIs/1.0.0#

+### How to use it?

+1. Download `application` binary, make it executable using `chmod +x ./application`.
+2. Execute it `./application`.
+3. And you are done!
+Open localhost:3000 and visit URL endpoints as mentioned in [API SPEC](#api-spec)

+> NOTE: This comes with a free tier rate limited rpc url.
+If you are concerned of privacy, latency etc. Build the binary yourself by setting up it through following method.

 ### Setting up

 1. ```bash